 Indemnity insurance does not solve the problem.
 It insures you under set circumstances but it is not a cure all.

 Your Conveyancer can give no warranty as to the validity or effectiveness of the policy, or the success of any claim.
-You can easily invalidate an indemnity insurance policy by breaching it’s terms.
+You can easily invalidate an indemnity insurance policy so read it carefully.

 The initial one-off premium is based upon the current market value of your property.
-If market value increases, and you are selling or remortgaging, additional payments may be required to ‘top up’ the policy to increase the limit of indemnity.
-Your Conveyancer cannot confirm the cost of any potential future top up payments required.
+As time passes, often the market value increases, and when you are selling or remortgaging, additional payments may be required to ‘top up’ the policy to increase the limit of indemnity.
+It is impossible to foresee the cost of any future top up payments required.